Shuk Ying Chan

 My book project, Postcolonial Global Justice, explores the moral and political implications of decolonization as an unfinished project of global justice.
 In it, I develop an account of “postcolonial global justice” by drawing on the normative visions and political programs of anticolonial thinkers in the era of formal decolonization.
 In doing so, my project aims to yield a set of historically informed and action guiding principles that help navigate the questions of self-determination and equality raised in three areas of contemporary global politics: global governance, international investment, and global cultural exchange.

-Prior to Oxford, I completed a PhD in political theory at Princeton University.
+Prior to Oxford, I completed a PhD in political theory at Princeton University, where I was a Graduate Fellow at the Princeton Institute for International and Regional Studies (PIIRS) from 2020-21 and Graduate Prize Fellow at the University Center for Human Values (UCHV) from 2018-19.
 I also hold an M.Phil in political theory and a B.A. in history and politics from the University of Hong Kong.

 From January 2023 I will be a Lecturer/Assistant Professor in Political Theory in the Department of Political Science at University College London.